 Although they’d later recover, gilts and sterling were under pressure following Liz Truss’s first public remarks since the onset of a market meltdown that saw the pound trade at a record low.
-In what the BBC described as “a series of testy interviews” with local radio stations, Truss reiterated her willingness to take “controversial and
+In what the BBC described as “a series of testy interviews” with local radio stations, Truss reiterated her willingness to take “controversial and difficult decisions.”